wordpress theme detectors

 The idea behind this method is very straightforward though:

-Every site usually comes with footer credits, mentioning the platform and (sometimes) the theme it’s using.
+Some sites include footer credits that mention the platform and, occasionally, the theme they’re using.
 So, all you need to do is look at the footer.
 You can do that before resorting to one of the WordPress theme detectors from above, because the answer might be right in front of you.

 Thanks for the brilliant information!